Brand Architecture

 Tier 2

-Tier 2 marks include entities such as all campuses, all colleges, and approved administrative/academic units
+Tier 2 marks include entities such as all campuses, all colleges, and approved administrative/academic units.

 Tiers 3 and 4

-Tier 3 and 4 marks include entities within our campuses, colleges, and approved administrative/academic units such as schools, departments, institutes, centers, programs and laboratories
+Tier 3 and 4 marks include entities within our campuses, colleges, and approved administrative/academic units such as schools, departments, institutes, centers, programs, and laboratories.

 Stacked, Vertical, and Horizontal Alignment

 Our university marks are now offered in three layout options: stacked, vertical, and horizontal.
-These layouts now incorporate horizontal or vertical lines and each have new, specific point size options for the Tier 3 and 4 text.
+These layouts incorporate horizontal or vertical lines and each have new, specific point size options for the Tier 3 and 4 text.
 All of these updates are intended to enable flexibility for the many diverse entities across our University and are intended to result in more compact and appealing Tier 3 and 4 marks.
 It is acceptable for a Tier 3 or 4 mark to be created or connected to a Tier 1 or 2 mark, depending on the appropriateness of the association to the parent entity or the University as a whole.